timg456789/income-calculator/README.md

 # Income Calculator

-**Upcoming**
-I'm currently working on a section to manage savings.
-The ultimate goal of everything I've done so far is to build up a savings.
-Once you know what you have in savings you can look at investing.
-To start I'm probably going to write something to manage treasury bills.
-Perhaps a ladder, because it's silly to think that I would keep money in an FDIC bank account and get 1% (if I'm lucky), when I can put the money into a government bond and get the same full faith and credit of the United States government, but only lose some liquidity.
-Why is where the ladder comes into play.
-Finally anything that is needed immediately will have to be in an emergency fund available in less than a week.
-I still have yet to document such an emergency fund so I need to do that before I look at non-cash savings and attempt to properly describe their lack of perfect liquidity like cash.

 ## About

+### What This Application Is Not

+- **Accounting or Tax software:** This software doesn't attempt to create a history of transactions and can't predict tax payments
-- If you want to see what your pay is, look at your pay stub
+- **Authoritative pay history or projection:** If you want to see what your pay is, look at your pay stub or employer agreement
-- If you want to see what your expenses are, look at your bills
+- **Authoritative bill history:** If you want to see what your expenses are, ask your vendor for an invoice
-- If you want to see what bills have been paid, look at your bank account
+- **Authoritative bill payment history:** If you want to know if a bill has been paid ask your vendor or bank
-- If you want to see the payoff date and total interest for a loan, look at the loan amortization break-down provided by your bank
+- **Authoritative loan amortization:** If you want to see the payoff date and total interest for a loan, look at the loan amortization break-down provided by your bank

+### What This Application Is

+This tool is meant to give you the current state of your income and expenses and help you plan to manage your future income and expenses.

-*This tools helps you know where to look and when so you can prioritize your time between setting up a budget, sticking to a budget, saving, investing or enjoying your hard work.*
+This tool helps you know where to focus and when so you can prioritize your time between setting up a budget, sticking to a budget, saving, investing or enjoying your deferred wealth.
+This tool does provide non-authoritative projections to guide you to look at what your potential future income and expenses are; however, **any future projections are only estimates**.

 ## Budget